Last Updated on January 3, 2022 by melissanreynolds

 I was experiencing more wide spread pain, near constant headaches and worsening fatigue.
 I wasn’t coping.

 I went back onto 25mg of amitriptyline and had a big sleep on the first night.
 And a normal sleep, albeit with a six hour block on the second night.

 Within a week I was back to getting to sleep well, sleeping restlessly (mostly due to pain), but getting (a broken) eight hours.
-This doesn’t seem like a win, but it’s the same situation as before with half the dose of amitriptyline, which is a win.
-The headaches have mostly receded and the generalised, all over pain has quietened.
-The fatigue is more manageable.
+This doesn’t seem like a win, but it was the same situation as before with half the dose of amitriptyline, which is a win.
+The headaches mostly receded and the generalised, all over pain quietened.
+The fatigue was more manageable.